Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Bike decorated with trash

 Many bikers strive to give their vehicle some special design.
 There are many bikers in the world who make high-quality “pumping” of a motorcycle beyond recognition.
-Mirrors are being added, the look and filling are changing ...
-But few can compare in this skill with a master from Bangkok.
+Mirrors are added, the appearance and filling are changed...
+But few can compare in this skill with the master from Bangkok.
 His name is Roongrojna Sangwongprisarn.

-The motorcycles he created by hand are impossible to forget - this is a real work of art.
+The motorcycles he created by hand are impossible to forget - they are true works of art.
 Colorful monsters hug the two-wheeled car and make it noticeable from afar.
-But the most amazing thing is that the author uses parts from discarded cars to create these bike sculptures.
-The creator of these masterpieces has his own network of Ko Art Shops through which Roongrojna sells his creations.
+But the most amazing thing is that the author uses spare parts from discarded cars to create these bike sculptures.
+The creator of these masterpieces has his own chain of stores, Ko Art Shop, through which Roongrojna sells his creations.

-Many things are disposed of by man unwisely.
-At least that's what the creative agency Lola in Madrid thinks so.
+Many things are disposed of by humans unwisely.
+At least that's what the employees of the creative agency Lola in Madrid think.
 This is especially true for cars.
-Old, rusty, end-of-life cars are great material for further use.
+Old, rusty, worn-out cars are excellent material for further use.
 Employees of the mentioned agency have developed their own technology for converting discarded cars into bicycles.
 They called their project Bicycled - a play on the English words bicycle (bicycle) and recycled (recycling).

-It turns out that this is quite easy.
-With skillful hands, almost every unusable car can be used to create a high-quality two-wheeled vehicle that will serve its owner for a long time to come.
-The necessary elements are cut out of the doors and body of the car, a frame and a steering wheel are made by welding.
-Any "surviving" parts are used - from drive belts to door handles.
-Using a surviving fragment of the skin of one of the seats, the craftsmen create a saddle, and signal lights removed from the car are fixed on the bike.
-The output is a completely working model of two-wheeled transport.
+It turns out that this is not difficult at all.
+From almost every worthless car, with skillful hands you can create a high-quality two-wheeled vehicle that will serve its owner for a long time.
+The necessary elements are cut out from the doors and body of the car, and the frame and steering wheel are made by welding.
+Any “surviving” parts are used - from drive belts to door handles.
+Using a surviving fragment of leather from one of the seats, craftsmen create a saddle, and the signal lights removed from the car are attached to the bicycle.
+The result is a completely working model of two-wheeled transport.

-But the best part about it is that cycling is an environmentally friendly mode of transport.
-The amount of waste is reduced and people join a healthy lifestyle.
+But the best part about it is that cycling is an environmentally friendly form of transport.
+The amount of waste is reduced and people adopt a healthy lifestyle.

-Bicycles aren't the only things old cars are good for.
-If you have enough patience and inspiration, you can build an entire house out of old cars, just like Karl Wanaselja did.
-He is an architect by profession, so it was not a very difficult task for Karl to carry out a preliminary calculation of his future home.
+Bicycles aren't the only thing old cars are good for.
+If you have enough patience and inspiration, you can build an entire house out of old cars, like Karl Wanaselja did.
+He is an architect by profession, so performing a preliminary calculation of his future home was not a very difficult task for Karl.

-Almost all the details of the dwelling were taken from old cars.
-When the architect began building his house in Berkeley, he had to study the California dump, where he managed to get most of the materials.
-At the junkyard, he was mainly looking for the roofs and side windows of a Dodge Caravan minivan.
+Almost all the details of the home were taken from old cars.
+When the architect began building his house in Berkeley, he had to take a good look at the California landfill, where he was able to get most of the materials.
+At the junkyard, he was looking mainly for the roofs and side windows of a Dodge Caravan minivan.
 The windows were turned into awnings, and fragments of the roofs were useful for cladding the upper floor.

-According to Carl, he managed to create the illusion of a large space in a very limited way, and he even jokingly compares his house to a telephone booth from Doctor Who.
+According to Karl, he managed to create the illusion of a large space within a very limited scope, and he even jokingly compares his house to a telephone booth from the TV series Doctor Who.

 If you call the next builder the king of garbage, he will not be offended.
 Moreover, he will take it as a compliment.

 Each of us has our own world, and whether we like it or not, we subconsciously try to bring it into reality.
-Some people do it easily, some never do it.
+Some people succeed easily, others never succeed.
 But this man could.
 True, he did not have the means to build his kingdom, with cathedrals and arches.

-Therefore, Vince Hannemann from Texas chose garbage as a building material.
+Therefore, as building material Vince Hannemann from Texas chose trash.
 He has been collecting junk since 1989.
-Thousands of discarded items - from damaged irons and TVs to outdated phones, broken furniture and electronics - everything has a use in his miracle cathedral, built from all this rubbish.
-At first, no one took this man seriously, but when in 2010 his cathedral reached a decent size, the municipality of Austin realized it and banned this construction, considering the idea at least dangerous.
+Thousands of discarded items - from damaged irons and televisions to outdated phones, broken furniture and electronics - everything will find a use in his wonderful cathedral, built from all this rubbish.
+At first, no one took this man seriously, but when in 2010 his cathedral reached a decent size, the municipality of Austin came to its senses and banned this construction, considering the idea at least dangerous.
 But it was not there.
 The future king of garbage, although he was forced to remove the sixty-ton garbage cathedral, did not want to give up.
-He called for the help of engineers to use them to calculate a safe design option.
-When all the calculations with evidence of the stability of the building were in hand, the enthusiast was able to continue what he had begun.
+He called for the help of engineers to calculate a safe design option.
+When all the calculations with evidence of the stability of the building were in hand, the enthusiast was able to continue what he started.

 Conclusion

 Man lacks natural resources, and he strives into space to extract minerals.
-He is eager to find elusive particles in order to get cheap energy.
-At the same time, he does not pay attention to the fact that he has everything at hand to implement any of his ideas.
-It is only necessary to use the existing potential more efficiently.
-And of course, just a good dig in the trash.
+He is eager to find elusive particles to obtain cheap energy.
+At the same time, he does not pay attention to the fact that he has everything nearby to realize any of his ideas.
+We just need to use the existing potential more effectively.
+And of course, just have a good rummage through the trash.

-After all, if someone alone can make a violin out of unnecessary trash, create a robot or build a house, then what can we say about larger projects that can be completed together.
-In addition, consumables for these purposes are always at hand.
-Something, but we still have enough garbage for a long time.
+After all, if someone alone can make a violin out of unnecessary trash, create a robot, or build a house, then what can we say about larger projects that can be completed together.
+Besides consumables always at hand for these purposes.
+Whatever, we still have enough garbage for a long time.

-It is very uneconomical and unpromising to send garbage to rot for decades in huge landfills that take up space for life.
-Fortunately, recently Mankind has begun to actively look for new ways to process waste so that after disposal they benefit society.
-And today we will talk about 5 most unusual ways to use garbage from the landfill.
+It is very uneconomical and unpromising to send garbage to rot for decades in huge landfills that take away space for living.
+Fortunately, recently humanity has begun to actively look for new ways to process waste so that after disposal it will benefit society.
+And today we will talk about 5 most unusual ways use garbage from the landfill.

 Art from trash

-Often works of art (at least the objects that claim to be) can be rubbish.
-But there are times when contemporary artists create their new works from real waste they found in landfills or in garbage containers in the courtyards of multi-storey residential areas.
+Often works of art (at least the objects that claim to be) can be trash.
+But there are cases that modern artists create their new works from real waste that they found in landfills or in garbage containers in the courtyards of multi-storey residential areas.

-Jason Klimoski's work can be cited as an example of such "garbage" art.
-For example, a huge installation called “Head in the Clouds”, created by him from more than 55,000 empty plastic bottles.
+An example of such “junk” art is the work of Jason Klimoski.
+For example, a huge installation called “Head in the Clouds,” which he created from more than 55 thousand empty plastic bottles.

-Also, the well-known American artist Lisa Hoke is dealing with garbage.
-She collects the solid waste of famous brands to build unusual, meaningful installations that host even the most reputable galleries in the world.
+The famous American artist Lisa Hoke also deals with garbage.
+She collects solid waste well-known brands in order to create unusual, meaningful installations with their help, which are hosted by even the most reputable galleries in the world.

-And the Dutch architecture firm WHIM Architecture has taken the initiative to organize this floating waste, creating artificial islands for life and industry.
-The project envisages that the garbage in such facilities will be used as a cushion on which the foundation of the island rests.
-From above, it can be covered with a layer of fertile soil in order to build farms, small factories and small residential villages of different levels of comfort and prestige there.
+And the Dutch architectural company WHIM Architecture has taken the initiative to organize this floating waste, creating artificial islands from them for life and industry.
+The project envisages that the garbage in such objects will be used as a cushion on which the island's base rests.
+It can be covered with a layer of fertile soil on top to build farms, small factories and small residential villages of varying levels of comfort and prestige.

-WHIM Architecture proposes to relocate refugees to such artificial islands from hot spots and zones of natural disasters, for example, from the submerged Maldives and small atoll states of the Pacific Ocean.
+WHIM Architecture proposes to resettle refugees from hot spots and natural disaster zones to such artificial islands, for example, from the submerged Maldives and small atoll states in the Pacific Ocean.

 Garbage clothes

 The situation with clothes made from garbage is the same as with works of art made from this material.
-Some goods look like they can be taken directly from the factory, bypassing stores, to a landfill.
-But at the same time, there are people who create masterpieces of modern fashion from real garbage.
+Some products look like they could be taken straight from the factory, bypassing the stores, to a landfill.
+But at the same time, there are people who create masterpieces of modern fashion out of real garbage.

-A case in point is the trash collection ONE: Outfits from a New Era, created collectively by fashion designers from the Canadian city of Montreal.
-It consists of a couple of dozens of amazingly beautiful dresses that were sewn from the most seemingly inappropriate materials.
+A case in point is the garbage collection ONE: Outfits from a New Era, created collectively by fashion designers from the Canadian city of Montreal.
+It consists of a couple of dozen amazingly beautiful dresses that were sewn from the most seemingly inappropriate materials.

-For example, one of these dresses is sewn from black plastic bags, another from used rifle cartridges, the third from the remains of a car, and the fourth from tin cans.
+For example, one of these dresses is made from black plastic bags, another from used gun casings, a third from the remains of a car, and a fourth from tin cans.

-Surprisingly, these dresses are quite wearable.
-Not in everyday life, but during exits to high society, to beau monde parties, where each lady present tries to stand out from the rest.
+Surprisingly, these dresses are completely wearable.
+Not in everyday life, but when going out elite, to high-end parties, where every lady present tries to stand out from the rest.

 Garbage car

-Some car enthusiasts find old, almost rotten cars in car dumps, and at the cost of their own labor and time turn them into new vehicles sparkling with fresh paint.
-And Briton Paul Bacon built a car from ordinary plastic and metal debris that had accumulated over decades in his garage.
+Some car enthusiasts find old, almost rotten cars in car scrapyards, and at the cost of their own labor and time, transform them into new vehicles sparkling with fresh paint.
+And Briton Paul Bacon built a car from ordinary plastic and metal garbage that had accumulated over decades in his garage.

-True, as a basis, he took the chassis from an old BMW Z3 car, added a new engine of his own production, which can accelerate to a speed of 225 kilometers per hour.
-And the body and interior decoration was created just from garbage and household waste.
+True, he took the chassis from an old BMW Z3 as a basis and added a new engine of his own production, which can accelerate to a speed of 225 kilometers per hour.
+And the body and interior decoration were created from garbage and household waste.

-The result was a car with the name Cosmotron, which in appearance and technical characteristics could well be characterized as a sports car.
-Paul Bacon not only drives this car himself, but also regularly rents it out to filmmakers and just newlyweds who are attracted by the unusual look of the “garbage” car.
+The result was a car called Cosmotron, which in appearance and technical characteristics can well be described as a sports car.
+Paul Bacon not only drives this car himself, but also regularly rents it out to filmmakers and just newlyweds whom he is attracted to unusual look"garbage" car.

 3D printer on plastic bottles

-3D System has developed one of the most unusual and promising 3D printers in the world.
-The device with the name uses empty plastic bottles as a material for 3D printing.
+The 3D System company has developed one of the most unusual and promising three-dimensional printers in the world.
+The device with the name uses empty plastic bottles as material for 3D printing.

-True, so far, technology does not allow you to simply insert a bottle into a printer and get the desired item at the output.
-For the successful operation of the Ekocycle Cube, it is necessary to fill with special cartridges, the contents of which just consist partly of plastic containers.
+However, technology does not yet allow one to simply insert a bottle into a printer and get the desired item out.
+For successful operation, the Ekocycle Cube must be refilled with special cartridges, the contents of which consist partly of plastic containers.

-At the moment, recycled plastic makes up only a quarter of the total mass of material in such cartridges.
+Currently, recycled plastic makes up only a quarter of the total material in such cartridges.
 But in the future this share will be significantly increased.
-3D System's partner in the Ekocycle Cube project is Coca Cola Corporation, which sees this initiative as a way to increase its environmental responsibility to the planet.
+3D System's partner in the Ekocycle Cube project was the Coca Cola Corporation, which sees this initiative as a way to increase its environmental responsibility to the planet.

 Ministry of Education and Science of the Russian Federation